frap129/layman/README.md

 * works independant from i3 state (no permanent marks required to keep track)

-* if master windows disappears, get new master window from stack (does only really work if you don't break the initial layout)
+* if master windows disappears, get new master window from stack (does only really work if you don't break the 2 column layout)

 ![master-layout](./i3-master-layout-example.gif)